Giving Children Control in Their Care Choices

 Families facing a terminal prognosis for their child are faced with an impossible choice: to continue treatments—grasping at any hope for a cure even when those treatments cause their own pain and devastation, or give up hope for a cure and focus on comfort care and pain management.
-Nothing can take away the agony of having to make that decision, but Gilchrist works to ease that pain and help parents find the best path for their family and their child.
+Nothing can take away the agony of having to make that decision, but Gilchrist’s child life specialists work to ease that pain and help parents find the best path for their family and their child.

 But what about the child’s wishes?
 As children grow, they are developing their own identity, personality and preferences through a myriad of small decisions.
 Yet most decisions are left to parents.
 Parents decide what a child eats for dinner, where they live, where they worship and go to school, even what music gets played in the car.
 A sick child has even less autonomy.
 Their experience is one of hospital stays and medication regimens, with their own body betraying them and preventing a normal experience of school and play—sometimes even robbing them of physical command of their own body.